Geography and climate

 Eastern Cape province, South Africa

 Eastern Cape: quick facts

+IndustryThe metropolitan economies of Port Elizabeth and East London are based primarily on manufacturing, the most important being automotive manufacturing.
+The province is the hub of South Africa's motor industry.
 Volkswagen South Africa and the Ford Motor Company of Southern Africa have manufacturing plants in the Eastern Cape, while General Motors South Africa and Daimler, through its subsidiary Mercedes Benz South Africa, have assembly plants in the province.

 Would you like to use this article in your publication or on your website?
 See: Using SAinfo material